Geraldine Brooks (actress): Early life

 Brooks was born Geraldine Stroock in New York City to a family descended from Dutch immigrants.
-Her parents had connections in the entertainment industry, with father James the owner-manager of a theatrical costume company and her mother Bianca a stylist and costume designer.
+Her parents had connections in the entertainment industry.
+With father, James, the owner-manager of a theatrical costume company and her mother, Bianca, a stylist and costume designer.
 Two of her aunts had also been in show business, one as a singer at the Metropolitan Opera and another as a showgirl with the Ziegfeld Follies.
-Her elder sister, Gloria, is an actor.
+Her elder sister, Gloria, was an actress.
 Geraldine, who was named after Metropolitan Opera's most famous diva of the era, Geraldine Farrar, took dancing classes from the age of two and attended the all-girls Hunter Modeling School and graduated in 1942 from Julia Richman High School, where she was president of the drama club.

 Career

 Debut

 The World War II years of 1942–45 found Geraldine Stroock refining her craft at such traditional venues as the American Academy of Dramatic Arts, the Neighborhood Playhouse and summer stock.
 Her first Broadway show, Follow the Girls, a musical comedy, opened at the New Century Theatre on April 8, 1944, and ran for 888 performances, closing over two years later, on May 18, 1946.
-The young actor, who was 18 when she was cast in this tuneful spoof of life in the theatre, played a character tellingly named "Catherine Pepburn".
+The young actress, who was 18 when she was cast in this tuneful spoof of life in the theatre, played a character tellingly named "Catherine Pepburn".
 She did not stay with the production for its entire run, but was subsequently cast in another Broadway show, The Winter's Tale.
 This Theatre Guild production of the Shakespeare romance opened at the Cort Theatre on January 15, 1946, and closed after 39 performances on February 16.
-Playing the female lead, Perdita, the now-20-year-old actor was noticed by a Warner Bros. representative and signed to a contract.
+Playing the female lead, Perdita, the now-20-year-old actress was noticed by a Warner Bros. representative and signed to a contract.